We're marketing professionals and businesses pay us for our expert opinion, right? RIGHT?!

 This phrase later became one of my favorite throughout my career in marketing and although I'm not a devout Product Manager per-se, I am still a big fan of the Pragmatic Marketing Framework.

-Anyway, here's why our opinions mean very little when it comes to crafting successful inbound marketing strategies.
+Here's why our opinions mean very little when it comes to crafting a successful marketing strategy.

 Why Your Opinion Doesn't Matter When Creating a Relevant Inbound Marketing Strategy

-Our primary job is to help our employers or clients increase their revenue through various inbound marketing services.
+Our primary job is to help our employers or clients increase their revenue through various inbound marketing services and strategies.
 And how we do that requires sound judgment, paying close attention to what our market and metrics are telling us.

 Here are examples of a few foundational (and indispensable) marketing activities that require absolutely zero opinion: